MathiasLorenz/dir-tree/README.md

 # dir-tree

-My version of the Unix `tree` utility to show a tree view of a specified directory written in .NET 5.
+My version of the Unix `tree` utility to show tree view of specified directory.
+Written in .NET 5.

 Supports the following parameters: